brainsik/zeromq-experiments/README.md

 What is this?
 =============

 A proof of concept showing we can connect a [Twisted](http://twistedmatrix.com/) client to a [ZeroMQ](http://www.zeromq.org/) server.
+Uses a ZeroMQ socket file descriptor with Twisted's reactor.

 Requirements
 ============

-To run these scripts you must use version 2.1.x of ZeroMQ and PyZMQ.
+To run these scripts you must use version 2.1.0 (or newer) of ZeroMQ and PyZMQ.
+The ZMQ_FD and ZMQ_EVENTS sockopts are not in 2.0.x.

 *   [Download the ZeroMQ 2.1.0 development (beta) release](http://www.zeromq.org/intro:get-the-software)
 *   [Clone the PyZMQ 2.1.0dev bindings](https://github.com/zeromq/pyzmq/)